bbatsov/neocaml/README.md

      strings, and data types.
 - Level 3 This is the default level; it adds fontification of assignments, numbers, etc.

--Level 4 This level adds everything else that can be fontified: operators,
-     delimiters, brackets, other punctuation, function names in function calls, property look ups, variables, etc.
+- Level 4 This level adds everything else that can be fontified: operators, delimiters, brackets, other punctuation, function names in function calls, property look ups, variables, etc.

 Note that the 4 levels are defined by each major-mode and the above are just recommendations.

 ### Source of inspiration